falkodev/a3-vue-sample-project/README.md

 ## 2 Architecture [&#x2B06;](#contents)

-ApostropheCMS was chosen on the backend because it is an open-source CMS, enabling multisite management, models definition by developers while content edited by non-technical users is displayed in rendered templates.
+ApostropheCMS was chosen on the backend because it is an open-source CMS, enabling user management, models definition by developers while content edited by non-technical users is displayed in rendered templates.
 It is using MongoDB as database.

 Vue is used for the frontend interactions in some pages.
 State management is Pinia, VueX successor.